canturkolcer/CrunchyData-PGO-with-AnsibleTower/CACF-Tower-CrunchyData.md

     You have access to 72 projects, the list has been suppressed.
 You can list all projects with ' projects'

-    Using project "pgo-int".
+    Using project "pgo".
-    $ oc project pgo-int
+    $ oc project pgo
-    Already on project "pgo-int" on server "https://api.oc4.cluster.local:6443".
+    Already on project "pgo" on server "https://api.oc4.cluster.local:6443".

     $ oc get pods -l postgres-operator.crunchydata.com/role=master
     NAME                                    READY   STATUS    RESTARTS   AGE
-    postgresql-tower-int-instance1-c7vc-0   4/4     Running   0          2d23h
+    postgresql-tower-instance1-c7vc-0   4/4     Running   0          2d23h

-    $ oc rsh postgresql-tower-int-instance1-c7vc-0
+    $ oc rsh postgresql-tower-instance1-c7vc-0
     Defaulting container name to database.
-    Use 'oc describe pod/postgresql-tower-int-instance1-c7vc-0 -n pgo-int' to see all of the containers in this pod.
+    Use 'oc describe pod/postgresql-tower-instance1-c7vc-0 -n pgo' to see all of the containers in this pod.

-    sh-4.4$ psql postgresql-tower-int
+    sh-4.4$ psql postgresql-tower
     psql (10.19)
     Type "help" for help.

-    postgresql-tower-int=# select * from auth_user where id=198;
+    postgresql-tower=# select * from auth_user where id=198;
     id  |                 password                  |          last_login           | is_superuser | username | first_name | last_name  |             email             | is_staff | is_acti
     ve |          date_joined
     -----+-------------------------------------------+-------------------------------+--------------+----------+------------+------------+-------------------------------+----------+--------